-When we were planning our October trip to Taiwan, the toughest choice was choosing between a multi-day backpacking trip and a hotel based day hiking trip.
-We were considering between a visit to Yushan National Park and hiking to the peak of Jade Mountain (multi-day opportunities galore), and visiting Taiwan’s famous Taroko Gorge and hiking the Zhuilu Old Road Trail (spectacular day hiking).
+When we were planning our October trip to Taiwan, the toughest choice was choosing between a multi-day backpacking trip and a hotel-based day hiking trip.
+We were deciding between a visit to Yushan National Park and hiking to the peak of Jade Mountain (multi-day opportunities galore), and visiting Taiwan’s famous Taroko Gorge and hiking the Zhuilu Old Road Trail (spectacular day hiking).

 We decided to put together two draft itineraries and submit permit applications for both Jade Mountain and Zhuilu Old Road Trail.
 When our Zhuilu Old Road Trail permit came through first, we withdrew our Jade Mountain application and began to plan our trip based on day hikes.

 We wanted to make sure that we hit three main hikes:

 - Takoro National Park – Zhuilu Old Road Trail (requires permit)

 Our itinerary was simply:

 - Take the train from Taipei down to Hualien, rent a car, and explore Taroko Gorge in-depth.
 Hike as many of the trails as possible, with the highlight being the Zhuilu Old Road Trail.